 - If the ball purposefully or not purposefully falls to the ground when the pitcher gets set, a balk will be called.

 - Any form of deception that isn’t a straightforward pitch or picks off attempt will result in a balk.

 The ball is dead, and each runner shall advance one base without liability to be put out unless the batter reaches first on a hit, an error, a base on balls, a hit batter or otherwise, and all other runners advance at least one base in which case the play proceeds without reference to the balk.
-When a balk is called and the pitch is delivered it will be considered neither a ball nor strike unless the pitch is ball four (4) awarding the batter first base and forcing all runners on base to advance.
+When a balk is a call on the pitcher, and the pitcher still delivers the pitch, it will be considered neither a ball nor strike unless the pitch is ball four (4) awarding the batter first base and forcing all runners on base to advance.

 Note: Umpires should bear in mind that the purpose of the balk rule is to prevent the pitcher from deliberately deceiving the base runner.
 If there is doubt in the umpire’s mind, the “intent” of the pitcher should govern.
 However, certain specifics should be borne in mind:

 - Straddling the pitcher’s plate without the ball is to be interpreted as intent to deceive and ruled a balk.

 - With a runner on first base, and the runner attempting to steal second, the pitcher may make a complete turn, without hesitating toward first, and throw to second.
 This is not to be interpreted as throwing to an unoccupied base.